Hoseafavour123/alx-system_engineering-devops/0x02-shell_redirections/README.md

-2-hellofile - displays the contents of a file 3-twofiles - displays the contents of two files 4-lastlines - displays last 10 lines of a file
+2-hellofile - displays the contents of a file 3-twofiles - displays the contents of two files 4-lastlines - displays last 10 lines of a file 5-firstlines - displays first 10 lines of a file